Case Study: Company Director/Owner

 Financial Objectives

-His initial aim was to ensure that he would be able to meet school expenses and plan for college funds.
-The client had not thought past this.
-However, while discussing George and Mary’s aspirations and expectations for life, the conversation broadened.
-Ideas such as retiring at 60 and leaving a tax efficient legacy for the children arose.
-His wife was highly supportive of the idea of early retirement and she also mentioned remodelling the house in ten years when the kids were due to leave home.
+George & Mary’s initial aim was to ensure that they would be able to meet school expenses and plan for college funds, they hadn’t thought past this “immediate” requirement .
+While discussing their broader aspirations and expectations for life with Bellwether, ideas such as retiring at 60, remodelling the house when the kids left home, and leaving a tax efficient legacy for the children arose.

 Financial Situation

-George and Mary owned the family home with a mortgage and a couple of rental properties with associated mortgages.
-They had a share portfolio of c. €100,000, mostly blue-chip equities, albeit they had little or no input into the day to day trading of the portfolio.
+George and Mary owned the family home and a couple of rental properties all with mortgages.
+They had a share portfolio of c. €100,000, mostly blue-chip equities, albeit they had little or no input in the day to day trading of the portfolio.
 They also had some savings and large funds in the limited company (not his personally).

-His primary income was a company salary of €150,000, with additional income from rental properties that were giving a modest return.
+George’s primary income was a company salary of €150,000, with additional income from rental properties that were providing modest returns.

 George had a company pension, which was little more than an afterthought, to which his company was only contributing €500 a month.
 He also had a pension from previous employment.